philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 - **End-to-End Testing:** Implemented a foundational "smoke test" using Cypress to ensure the application's core rendering integrity.
 - **CI Automation:** Deployed a GitHub Actions workflow (`.github/workflows/ci.yml`) to fully automate the linting, testing (unit, integration, and E2E), and build processes.
 This workflow acts as a quality and security gate for all future code contributions, enforcing the "Elite Standard" doctrine.
 The system is now capable of autonomously verifying code quality before integration.

+**MISSION:** FP-04: Build Core Application Features (UI Shell & Auth) **OUTCOME:** SUCCESS
+**AAR:** Established the foundational frontend architecture.
+- **UI Shell:** Implemented a basic layout (`Layout.tsx`), header (`Header.tsx`), and placeholder pages for key application sections.
+- **Routing:** Integrated `react-router-dom` v6 to create a navigable single-page application structure, including protected routes for authenticated users.
+- **Authentication Scaffolding:** Deployed a React Context-based authentication provider (`AuthContext.tsx`) that integrates with the `authService` backend abstraction.
+This provides a global state for user authentication, enabling sign-in, sign-out, and session persistence.
+The system now has a functional, albeit minimal, user-facing interface with a complete authentication loop, setting the stage for feature development.